PartMan7/Three-Island/README.md

 ## Installation

+### Firefox Extension (preview)
+The extension hasn't yet been published on the Add-on Store yet, but you can already test it out!
+Download the `firefox/three-island.xpi` file to your device, open Firefox, visit the [Debugging page](about:debugging) (Firefox-only), click `This Firefox`, and hit `Load Temporary Add-on`.
+Here, select the XPI file you just downloaded, and voíla!
+The extension should be running in this session.

 **Note**: While using Greasemonkey and Tampermonkey, please **do not** add scripts from sources you don't trust.
 These scripts have higher permissions than most browser tabs, and can cause significant damage if a malicious script is run.
 (A file will be added soon explaining the code line-by-line if you're not sure about this script's validity.)

+**Note**: Since these are just scripts, they don't update themselves.
+If you have an older version of the script(s) and would like to update, just copy-paste the whole thing over the old code and save.

 ### Greasemonkey
 1. On Firefox, install the [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) extension.